dzjuck/ZunamiProtocolV2/README.md

 ## How safe is it to use Zunami and zunStables?

 #### Risk Assessment:
-- Smart Contract Risk: the smart contracts of Zunami v2 immutable and underwent a comprehensive audit before deployment from Nomoi.
+- Smart Contract Risk: the smart contracts of Zunami v2 are immutable and underwent a comprehensive audit before deployment from Nomoi.
-- Depeg Risk: zunStables are 100% collateralized and incorporate a safeguard against depegging through the Algoritmic peg stabilizer mechanism.
+- Depeg Risk: zunStables are 100% collateralized and incorporate a safeguard against depegging through the Algorithmic peg stabilizer mechanism.
 This mechanism manages minting and redemption based on the proportion within the curve pool.
 - Collateral Risk: all stablecoins utilized in Omni pool strategies are chosen following a risk management policy.
 Should the collateralization fall below 100%, a recapitalization process will initiate, utilizing both ZUN tokens and protocol-generated earnings.
 - Custody Risk: after three months from the launch of Zunami v2, the protocol will transition entirely to on-chain DAO governance, determined by the votes of ZUN stakers.